mcyaputra/Company-Performance-Analysis-using-SQL/README.md

 # Company Analysis (Northwind)

 >Hi everyone!
 In this opportunity, we will use SQL to query and analyze Northwind Traders, a fictional trading company of specialty food from around the world.
-Feel free to download the dataset and follow along to practice your SQL skill!
 We will be performing analysis on the company's performance utilizing their sales [datasets](/Northwind_Dataset.sql).

+I will be using Postgres to run the SQL query, feel free to download the dataset and follow along to practice your SQL skill :)

 Dataset summary: